patheros/PathSetManuals/modules/Crossing.md

 ### Notes

 Like every sequencer in the Rainbows set, the notes on Crossing can be set clicking the light.
-Left clicking will allow you to select from the currently selected scale.
+Left clicking will cycle through the notes from the currently selected scale and range.
 Right clicking will allow for more options.
 From the right click menu you can:

+- **Set Note** - Lets you set the note from the current scale and range.
+- **Set Any Note** - Lets you set the note, even if its not in the current scale.
+- **Randomize Notes** - Options for randomizing notes.
-- **Randomize Notes** - Randomizes ALL notes on the module.
+  - **Randomize All Notes** - Randomizes ALL notes on the module.
 Only selects from the current scale.
+  - **+1 Octave To Some Notes** - Shifts some notes up an octave.
+  - **-1 Octave To Some Notes** - Shifts some notes down an octave.
-- **Set Scale & Randomize** - Change the scale and randomizes all notes on the module.
+- **Set Scale** -  Change the scale and randomizes all notes on the module.
-- **Set Scale** - Change the scales.
-Will NOT change any notes currently on the module.
-- **Set Any Note** - Lets you set the note, even if its not in the current scale.

-Rainbow set is limited to a 3 octave range, from A3 up to G#5
+- **Root Note** -  Change the root note and shifts all entered notes up by the difference from the current root note to the new root note.

 ### Crossing Effects